 Summary:

-To summarize the question "What is a Master Shot?": These shots form the backbone of an entire scene for both the film editor and the viewer.
-These shots are then combined with other types of shots and their coverage.
+To summarize the question “What is a master shot?”: These shots form the backbone of an entire scene for both the film editor and the viewer.
+These shots are then combined with other shot types and their coverage.
 Using anamorphic lenses for such shots, like the SIRUI Saturn lens series, offers full creative freedom on a small budget.